Senate Republicans rip CDC's new mask guidance as 'kabuki theater'

 CLICK HERE TO GET THE FOX NEWS APP

-"It’s not our side that has politicized this, it’s the democrats that have politicized this," he said.
+"It’s not our side that has politicized this, it’s the Democrats that have politicized this," he said.
 "I’m getting tired of hearing the false accusations coming from the other side.
 I’m getting sick of being attacked for just asking legitimate questions."

-"You know, as long as I’ve been alive, when it comes to health matters, it’s always been stated, get a second opinion," Johnson continued.
+"You know, as long as I’ve been alive, when it comes to health matters, it’s always been stated, 'Get a second opinion,'" Johnson continued.

 Johnson continued, "We’ve given up enough freedom during this pandemic.
 It’s time for Americans to reclaim their freedom."